oliviadjm/lisp_in_cs/README.md

 ```
 dotnet run test_cases.lisp
 ```
-to run with my test file.
+to run with the test file.
 You can also replace test_cases.lisp with a lisp test file of your choosing.
-My implementation of lisp may or may not subscribe to certain lisp syntaxes - check my test file for the syntax I used regarding single & double quotes (primarily, but also other things).
+Our implementation of lisp may or may not subscribe to certain lisp syntaxes - check the test file for the syntax used regarding single & double quotes (primarily, but also other things).